SantoshDawanse/BlogPost/README.md

 # BlogPost
 Simple application about writing and listing blogs. (offline)

-#password for master branch is 'blogpost' (if needed).
+#password for master branch is 'blogpost'.